turingschool/backend-curriculum-site/module3/projects/terrificus/inception.md

 * Brainstorm - Explore what is possible, what can go wrong, what is not possible, debate, share counterpoints etc.
 * Decide - Follows brainstorming and requires the team to put aside their pride and make decisions for the sake of the team.
+* Solve - Follows deciding.
+This is the execution of what was decided.

 Conflict and tension tends to arise in groups when there are differing expectations of these meetings.
 Some want to debate and explore different outcomes while others see that as a waste of time and want to make a decision.
 The reality is both are important for making sound decisions and the following is a template to do both and get your project off to a strong start.